deltora72/JS-lab/README.md

 # Slot machine game

 This is a little slot machine game I designed last week for fun.

+Here is the link for playing online: https://deltora72.github.io/JS-lab/

-The rules are very simple:
+The rules of the game are very simple:

     1) You need some coins for playing the game, otherwise the machine will show you an error.